Updated August 22, 2020

 Honestly, judging by what I’ve seen in forums about the limitations of the Korean and Singaporean visas and the low pay in Ireland (versus, say, Australia), these programs don’t really seem worth it to me.

 If you’re American and you want to do a working holiday, I would seriously consider Aus or NZ.
-You can save money there then go travel to South Korea afterwards if you want.
+You can save money there then go travel to South Korea afterward if you want.
 Or Southeast Asia.
 Your money will go much farther in Asia than in Oceania anyways.

 Work Abroad as an Au Pair